opendxl/opendxl-pxgrid-client-python/pydoc/_sources/basicancgetendpointbynasipexample.rst.txt

 :class:`dxlciscopxgridclient.client.CiscoPxGridClient` instance is created which will be used to communicate with Cisco pxGrid.

-Next, the :meth:`dxlciscopxgridclient.client.AncClientCategory.get_endpoint_by_ip`
+Next, the :meth:`dxlciscopxgridclient.client.AncClientCategory.get_endpoint_by_nas_ip_address`
-method is invoked with the IP address of the endpoint for which to retrieve information.
+method is invoked with the NAS IP address and MAC address of the endpoint for which to retrieve information.

 The final step is to display the contents of the returned dictionary (``dict``)